 Unfortunately, inspections tend to focus on the vehicle’s current performance versus its prior history.
 To address this, services like CarFox tap over a dozen sources in an attempt to keep accurate records regarding a vehicle’s accidents, previous repairs, etc.

 With that said, investigative journalists have uncovered serious flaws in the CarFax reporting process.
 Mainly because keeping truly perfect records would require interfacing with every mechanic, mom-and-pop insurance company, and motor vehicle bureau in the country.

 If implemented correctly, however, an NFT-focused blockchain application could solve the issue of imperfect record keeping.

 Unlike cryptocurrency tokens - which are mutually interchangeable- non-fungible tokens have unique identifiers (similar to how every American has a unique Social Security number).

 By connecting a vehicle’s VIN to an NFT - and requiring federally mandated records keeping - insurance companies, mechanics, parts dealers and motor vehicle bureaus could submit every repair, accident, and parts replacement to the blockchain.

 In doing so, it would create a permanent, transparent record of a vehicle’s history through a single, unified database.
 As a result, it would become dramatically more difficult for sellers to hide fundamental flaws unsuspecting buyers may have no way of knowing about.

-Along the same lines, attaching NFT identifiers to individual car parts would allow manufacturers to more easily communicate with owners affected by recalls (given they would know precisely which vehicles contained the affected parts and could rely on smart contracts to automatically email and text the owners).
+Along the same lines, attaching NFT identifiers to individual car parts would allow manufacturers to more easily communicate with owners affected by recalls (given they would know precisely which vehicles contained the affected parts and could rely on smart contracts to automatically notify owners).